Click the buttons below to check out our Case Studies.

 The Greenmarkets SNAP program is a vital resource for New Yorkers and farmers alike.
 F.Y.
 Eye simply ensured that those in need were connected to the services they deserve.
 Each year, we continue to work with GrowNYC to promote this successful and continuously expanding program throughout NYC, targeting the most vulnerable to ensure that all New Yorkers gain access to the freshest most nutritious foods available.

 SERVICES PROVIDED: BRAND IDENTITY | LOGO DESIGN | NAMING

-CLIENT: NEW YORK ALCOHOL POLICY ALLIANCE
+PARTNER: NEW YORK ALCOHOL POLICY ALLIANCE

 New York’s Metropolitan Transportation Authority (MTA) is by far North America’s largest transportation system, providing 2.73 billion trips per year to about 8.8 million daily riders.